 Watson Life Sciences Building

-The four floors of the Watson Life Sciences Building house laboratories for instruction and research in Health and Human Values and Computer Science.
+The four floors of the Watson Life Sciences Building house laboratories for instruction and research in Public Health and Computer Science.
 This space is equipped with AI and VR labs.
 Watson is also home to Davidson Arts and Creative Engagement.

 Katherine And Tom Belk Visual Arts Center